artefactual/fixity/README.md

 ======

-Fixity is a command line tool that assists in checking fixity for AIPs stored in Archivematica Storage Service instances.
+Fixity is a command line tool that assists in checking fixity for AIPs stored in the Archivematica Storage Service.

 Fixity is a client that calls the Storage Service's API (Application Programming Interface) endpoint